 • The clarity and effectiveness of the statement of need.

-Members of the ALSC Grant Administration Committee will judge the applications based on the above criteria and choose three libraries that best fit the grant’s purpose.
+Members of the ALSC Programs and Services Recogntion Committee will judge the applications based on the above criteria and choose a library that best fits the grant’s purpose.

-- Applicants must be personal members of ALSC as well as ALA.
+- Applicants must be personal members of ALSC as well as ALA at the time the application is submitted.
 Organizational members are not eligible.